 But the demand far exceeded what could be met by medical prescriptions alone.
 It was satisfied by moonshiners and bootleggers.
 They typically had to bribe police and others.
 The widespread corruption created a backlash against Prohibition.

-It became fashionable to violate Prohibition.
+It became the fashion to violate Prohibition.
 For the first time in history drinking became popular among young women.
 It was the exciting “forbidden fruit.”

 Prohibition also promoted a dangerous pattern of drinking drinking.
 It was less frequently but much heavier drinking.
-People didn’t go to a speakeasy to savor a leisurely drink.
-They went to drink quickly and heavily.
+People went to a speakeasy to drink quickly and heavily.

 Moonshiners carelessly made their products.
 They used auto radiators.
 These were soldered with lead.
 So it often had lead toxins.
-They sometimes added creosote for color.
-The results could be disastrous.
+The results could be fatal.
 Consumers sometimes had paralysis, blindness, or even death.

-Prohibition led to the rapid expansion of organized crime and violence.
-For example, in the winter of 1922, a Prohibition officer in Nevada was shot in a battle with moonshiners.
+Prohibition led to the rapid expansion of organized crime.
+For instance, in the winter of 1922, a Prohibition Bureau agent in the state was shot in a battle with moonshiners.
 They left him to die in the snow.

 Yet Prohibition denied the state much-needed tax revenue.
 But it was badly needed to address the very problems that it caused.
 So the tax payers had to make up the difference.